-Registered as the AKC’s 150th breed, the “Toller” is a playful yet power packed, retrieving dog.
+Registered as the AKC’s 150th breed, the “Toller” is a playful, yet power-packed, retrieving dog.
 Developed to toll (or lure) from the old Middle English word meaning to lure or decoy game and that’s just what this dog does.
 He draws the ducks and other waterfowl by his playful action of running, jumping and disappearing and reappearing in full view of them, spiking their curiosity and thus drawing them close enough for the hunter to get in a good shot with the shotgun.
 This ducking and weaving action is in tandem with the throwing and retrieving of sticks and balls from the hunter.

-The Toller is a medium sized, powerful, compact, balanced, well muscled dog and the smallest of the Retrievers.
+Likely originating from crosses of Goldens, Chesapeake’s, Labradors and Flat-Coated Retrievers with a dash of Cocker and Irish Setter for color pigment and perhaps some small farm collies and spitz’s, the Toller was registered as a Canadian dog by the CKC in the late ’50s.
+The Toller is a medium-sized, powerful, compact, balanced, well-muscled dog and the smallest of the Retrievers.
 He has a highly alert personality, ready to spring to a speeding, rushing action when required to work.
-When working, his head is carried out almost level with the back and the tail in constant motion whilst he should have good reach and strong rear drive.
+When working, his head is carried out almost level with the back and the tail in constant motion whilst he should have good reach and strong rear-drive.
 He should be an able and strong swimmer and hold a strong retrieving desire with a high level of playfulness – essential for tolling.

-Use Plush Puppy All Purpose Shampoo which is great for shine and best suited to the Toller, at a ratio of 3:1 i.e 3 parts water to one part shampoo.
+Use Plush Puppy All Purpose Shampoo which is great for shine and best suited to the Toller, at a ratio of 3:1 i.e. 3 parts water to one part shampoo.
 At times when the Toller coat can get a touch greasy, use Plush Puppy Deep Cleansing Shampoo just to freshen and give a good once over deep clean.
 If your Toller is out of coat and he does shed seasonally, then switch to Plush Puppy Body Building Shampoo for that more coat look diluted again at 3:1 for maximum effect and up to 10:1 for less effect.

 Normally after shampooing, condition the featherings with Plush Puppy Silk Protein Conditioner diluted at least 3:1 for easier dispersion and diluted at a ratio of 15:1 for the topline.
-Note: your standard does not allow for trimming of this dog except for feet, ears and hocks so one uses the styling time to tweak the shape of the coat as best as possible by clever use of products.
+Note: your standard does not allow for trimming of this dog except for feet, ears, and hocks so one uses the styling time to tweak the shape of the coat as best as possible by clever use of products.

 Okay, so now the harder stuff begins.
 In order to get that soft draping fall to the longer areas without wave, use Plush Puppy Swishy Coat.
 Some like to apply undiluted but truly, for easier and even dispersion I always recommend dilution.
 No point slapping it onto the top sections and totally missing the underneath.
 Purpose defeated!
 There is always a lot of dog to get through and dilution is quicker and gets a professional and even result.
-Dilute at a ratio of 1 tbspn to 3 cups water depending on the texture of the coat – you can dilute more or less.
+Dilute at a ratio of 1 tablespoon to 3 cups water depending on the texture of the coat – you can dilute more or less.
 Sponge or pour thoroughly through the coat ensuring saturation.
-Squeeze out excess (do not wash out) and blow dry.
-We also prefer for show baths to include a small amount of the Seabreeze Oil to the final rinse – tiny amount meaning 1 tspn and change the water quantity of the Swishy mix to 4 litres/1 gallon and leave in – don’t wash out.
+Squeeze out excess (do not wash out) and blow-dry.
+We also prefer for show baths to include a small amount of the Seabreeze Oil to the final rinse – tiny amount meaning 1 tablespoon and change the water quantity of the Swishy mix to 4 litres/1 gallons and leave in – don’t wash out.

-Should you have a coat to dry that is too curly or wavy, then add 1 tbspn of Plush Puppy Blow Dry Cream to the Swishy mix as this will further flatten the coat.
+Should you have a coat to dry that is too curly or wavy, then add 1 tablespoon of Plush Puppy Blow Dry Cream to the Swishy mix as this will further flatten the coat.